arieivs/42/3_philosophers/README.md

 Advice from dcavalei: 1 advice, a good way to stop printing after someone died is to create a print function that prints according to a mutex that protects  the var "someone_died" , something like mutex lock; if someone died do nothing; else print message; mutex unlock;
 This way when 1 philosopher talks, the others shut the hell up :D

+Advice from msessa: Be careful of odd philosopher number (ex: ./philo 5 800 200 200), this introduce odd forks and add priorities issues that can land in philosophers dying when they are not supposed to.
+This issue has been fixed here by adding a small mandatory time of thinking after sleep (this naturally gives philosophers thinking since more time priority over the just-released forks without breaking encapsulation).

 Mutex: https://stackoverflow.com/questions/34524/what-is-a-mutex/34558#34558

 Compiling: https://stackoverflow.com/questions/23250863/difference-between-pthread-and-lpthread-while-compiling